timbru31/SilkSpawners/README.md

 ## Configuration
 usePermissions (false) - Whether to use Bukkit's superperms system, or the defaults below.

+minSilkTouchLevel (1) - Minimum enchantment level required for Silk Touch to harvest spawners.
+Normally Silk Touch I is required, but you can set this to 0 to make no enchantment required, or 2+ to require non-standard (normally unobtainable) enchantments.

-destroyDropEgg (false) - Whether to give a spawn egg when spawner is destroyed.
+destroyDropEgg (false) - Whether to give a spawn egg when spawner is destroyed without Silk Touch.

 destroyDropXP (0) - Experience points to drop when spawner is destroyed.

 destroyDropBars (0) - Iron bars to drop when spawner is destroyed.

-minSilkTouchLevel (1) - Minimum enchantment level required for Silk Touch to harvest spawners.
-Normally Silk Touch I is required, but you can set this to 0 to make no enchantment required, or 2+ to require non-standard (normally unobtainable) enchantments.

-consumeEgg (true) - Whether to consume spawn eggs used to change spawners, or otherwise keep the egg in the player's inventory.
+consumeEgg (true) - Consume spawn eggs used to change spawners, or otherwise keep the egg in the player's inventory.

 useReflection (true) - Use reflection to get/set mob IDs, or otherwise use Bukkit's wrapper.
 Required for custom mobs.